Cyclic quantum engines enhanced by strong bath coupling: Hierarchical equations of motion

 Here, $\mathcal{L}_S(t)\rho=-i[H_S(t),\rho]$ is the system Liouvillian, and $\vec{n}_j=(n_{+1},...,n_{+K^+_j};n_{-1},...,n_{-K^-_j})^T$ is a multi-index column vector labelling each of the ADOs of the $j$th bath with indices $n_{\pm k}\geq0$.
 The ADO for which all indices are zero $n_{\pm k}=0$ corresponds to the reduced system density matrix $\rho_S(t)=\rho_{(0,...,0)}(t)$.
 By taking the time derivative of Eq. (\ref{eq:ADO}) and applying the chain rule, the equation of motion for each ADO is obtained as

 where terms written as $\rho_{\vec{n}_j\pm\vec{e}_{\pm k}}(t)$ reference ADOs with index $n_{\pm k}$ raised or lowered by one.
 In principle, the hierarchy represented by Eq. (\ref{eq:HEOM}) is infinite in depth, but can in practice be truncated to a finite number of levels by limiting the maximum index values of the ADOs to $M_j$, such that $n_{\pm k}\in\{0,...,M_j\}$.
-The accuracy of all numerical results is verified in the usual way by increasing the value of the parameters $M_j$ and $K^{\pm}_j$ until convergence is reached.
+The accuracy of all numerical results is verified in the usual way by increasing the value of the parameters $M_j$ and $K^{\pm}_j$ until convergence is reached (here, we find $K^{\pm}_h=1$ and $K^{\pm}_c=2$ is sufficient to achieve convergence across all coupling strengths).

 For the underdamped spectral densities $J_j(\omega)$ considered in the main text, the two-time correlation functions $C_j(t)$ may be evaluated analytically with the help of contour integration techniques to obtain